Tosrif/toalha_DevOps-Eng-test/README.md

 2. **AWS access:** Arrange AWS access for the gitlab runner.
 Here it uses IAM user with access ID and key.
 The access ID and key has been added in gitlab ci/cd variables as AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.
 Can take is approach or use OpenID Connect(recommended) to give the access

 ### B. Edit the code
-1. **Add account ID:** replace "account id" with the account id of target aws account.
+1. **Add account ID:** replace all the "account id" (total 4) with the account id of target aws account.
 2. **Update with required container number:** Change the value of desired_count to get the desired number of containers.
 Currently set as 1

 ### C. Push repo to gitlab